WU-BIMAC/MicroMetaApp-docs/docs/intro/about.rst

 ****************
 Currently, three implementations of the Micro-Meta App are available on Github.

-1. A `standalone version <https://github.com/WU-BIMAC/4DNMicroscopyMetadataToolReactElectron>`_ implemented in Javascript Electron.
+1. A `standalone version <https://github.com/WU-BIMAC/4DNMicroscopyMetadataToolReactElectron>`_ implemented in Javascript Electron which can be downloaded `here <https://github.com/WU-BIMAC/MicroMetaApp-Electron/releases/tag/0.44.0-b1-0>`_
 2. A `Javascript React <https://github.com/WU-BIMAC/4DNMicroscopyMetadataToolReact>`_ version that can be integrated into any web portal, such as the 4DN Data Portal.
 3. An `OMERO plugin <https://github.com/WU-BIMAC/4DNMicroscopyMetadataToolOmero>`_ version that is only available as a pilot implementation on the UMMS-PMM instance of the OMERO server.